 How do you onboard new staff, when there is no one in the office?

 How do you get them set up for their first day – let alone for continued success, while maintaining social distancing?

 How do you ensure they have a WOW experience and spark critical human connection when there is no in-person interaction?

-We put the word out to seasoned experts who have been onboarding remotely for years to find out their key tips, advice and the challenges to watch out for.
+We put the word out to seasoned experts who have been onboarding virtually for years to find out their key tips, advice and the challenges to watch out for.

 Tip 1: Stagger Your Compliance

 “Compliance is probably one of the most boring parts of the onboarding process already,” says Jenn Perry, Onboarding Logistics Manager at Shopify.

 “But something that we have always done, and being that part of our workforce is already remote, we really tweaked the process so that everybody gets that same experience.
 For us, we make sure that these [compliance] pieces are completed before their first day.”